 Each department and supervisor will help ensure that the SOT is directly related to the COVID-19 response so that the County can be in the best position to seek reimbursement through federal funding.
-The coding of SOT hours is currently authorized to continue each pay period through September 24, 2020 unless discontinued by the CEO.
+The coding of SOT hours is currently authorized to continue each pay period through October 22, 2020 for managers in HCA and OCCR unless discontinued by the CEO.
+Managers in the CEO's office and SSA may receive approval for the posting of SOT on a case by case basis.
 Managers that are working over 80 hours in a pay period that are not directly related to the COVID-19 response, can continue to track those hours by coding MOT.
 If you have any questions related to coding SOT, please contact your supervisor or HR representative.

-10. Will I be impacted by the newly enacted Families First Coronavirus Response Act (FFCRA)? (updated 4/20/20)
+11. Will I be impacted by the newly enacted Families First Coronavirus Response Act (FFCRA)? (updated 9/29/20)